punit-lohani/punit-lohani.github.io/_posts/2026-08-05-sql-left-join-date-filter-on-vs-where.md

 layout: post
 title: "The SQL LEFT JOIN Trap: Filtering Dates in ON vs. WHERE"
 category: SQL
-read_time: 10 min read
+read_time: 4 min read
-summary: "A practical lesson on how date-filter placement changes a LEFT JOIN and why users with zero matching transactions can disappear."
+summary: "A practical lesson on how date-filter placement changes a LEFT JOIN—and why users with zero matching transactions can disappear."
 ---

-I recently came across an interesting SQL issue while trying to count transactions for every user during a specific date range, including users with zero transactions.
+I recently came across an interesting SQL issue while trying to count transactions for every user during a specific date range—including users with zero transactions.

 It became a useful lesson in how placing a date filter in the `ON` clause versus the `WHERE` clause can completely change the result of a `LEFT JOIN`.